Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Minimax estimation of GACE

-When we use neural networks for $\Qbbb,\Hbbb,\Qbbb',\Hbbb'$, we obtain a non-convex minimax optimization.
-Several types of simultaneous SGD methods are known to be commonly used in this problem such as (simultaneous version of) Adam \citep{KingmaDiederikP2014AAMf}, which is a variant of gradient descent with momentum and per-parameter adaptive learning rates.
-An improved approach is the Optimistic Adam \citep{DaskalakisConstantinos2017TGwO}, which is an adaptation of Adam with additional negative momentum.
-A negative momentum term is known to be helpful for avoiding oscillations when solving minimax problems.
+where $W_l \in \mathbb{R}^{d_{l, 1}\times d_{l, 2} },b_l \in \mathbb{R}^{d_{l,2}},\sigma_l$ for $l = 1, 2, \dots, L$ are called as weights, biases and activation functions, respectively.
+One standard choice for the activation functions is the ReLU function defined by $\sigma(x)=[ \max(x_1,0,),\ldots, \max(x_L,0)]^{\top}$. {When $\Qbbb,\Hbbb,\Qbbb',\Hbbb'$ are neural network classes, we need to solve non-convex minimax optimization problems to compute the minimax estimators.
+These can be solved by several types of simultaneous stochastic gradient descent methods.
+One method is the (simultaneous version of) Adam \citep{KingmaDiederikP2014AAMf}, which is a variant of gradient descent with momentum and per-parameter adaptive learning rates.
+An improved approach is the Optimistic Adam \citep{DaskalakisConstantinos2017TGwO}, which is an adaptation of Adam with additional negative momentum.}